 Fast forward a handful of years and I’m walking through the same scenario with another child.
 Only this time, the 15-month-old sits in the chair and never even attempts to get down!?

 Ah-Ha!
 Strong-willed child = 45 minutes to accomplish ONE minute’s worth of training.
-Laid back child = one minute to accomplish one minute’s worth of training.
-Ding.
-Ding.
-Ding.
+Laidback child = one minute to accomplish one minute’s worth of training.

-And therein lies the true definition of a strong-willed child showdown.
+And therein lies the true definition of a strong-willed child.
 Disciplining a strong-willed child has nothing to do with coming in guns blazing, fingers pointing, and voice raised!
-Parenting your strong-willed-world changer has everything to do with your resolve being stronger than his own!
+Parenting your strong-willed child with effective

 Your commitment to training your child up for a life of blessing must be dug in deeper than his heels are to getting his own way.

 Does that mean your strong-willed child will forever be more difficult to train?
-No, a thousand times No. The fantastic thing about a strong-willed child is that he is very results driven.
-So with a lot of intentional training and correct discipline on the front end, your power-house will likely grow to be a well behaved, great leader.
+No, a thousand times, No. The fantastic thing about a strong-willed child is that he is very results-driven.

 Outlasting, Withstanding, Relentless… You!

 You can do it.
 It’s actually easier than you think.
 I love lay-it-all-out-there-for-me processes.
 So let’s just do that, shall we?
-Let’s put this strong-willed-child-parenting into a process.
+Let’s put parenting the strong-willed child into a process.
 A nice strait-forward method, so you’re not left wondering about the effectiveness of your efforts.
 For my favorite book about disciplining a strong-willed child, click here.

 Disciplining a Strong-Willed Child Effectively